Chart Color Schemes

 Lake Munmorah - Mannering Park features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 65.6% of all households, including 20.3% couples with children, 32.8% couples without children, and 11.6% single parent families.
-Non-family households constitute the remaining 34.4%, with lone person households at 31.9% and group households comprising 2.7%.
-The median household size is 2.2 people, smaller than the Greater Sydney average of 2.5.
+Family households constitute 65.6 percent of all households, consisting of 20.3 percent couples with children, 32.8 percent couples without children, and 11.6 percent single parent families.
+Non-family households comprise the remaining 34.4 percent, with lone person households at 31.9 percent and group households making up 2.7 percent of the total.
+The median household size is 2.2 people, which is smaller than the Greater Sydney average of 2.5.

 Frequently Asked Questions - Households